pleaobraga/lecture/README.md

 ## Api

-The api server was made by Udacity  and you can see it on https://github.com/udacity/reactnd-project-readable-starter
+The api server was made by Udacity  and you can check it on https://github.com/udacity/reactnd-project-readable-starter